dotnet/docs-maui/docs/fundamentals/data-binding/relative-bindings.md

 ---
-title: "Relative Bindings"
+title: "Relative bindings"
-description: "This article explains how to create relative bindings by using the RelativeSource markup extension to set the binding source relative to the position of the binding target." ms.date: 01/19/2022
+description: ".NET MAUI relative bindings are created with the RelativeSource markup extension, which sets the binding source relative to the position of the binding target." ms.date: 01/19/2022
 ---

-# Relative Bindings
+# Relative bindings

-A .NET Multi-platform App UI (.NET MAUI)

-Relative bindings provide the ability to set the binding source relative to the position of the binding target.
+.NET Multi-platform App UI (.NET MAUI) relative bindings provide the ability to set the binding source relative to the position of the binding target.
 They are created with the `RelativeSource` markup extension, and set as the `Source` property of a binding expression.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]